void-linux/void-packages/Manual.md

   will be downloaded with `go get`.
 Otherwise, a distfile has to be provided.
 This option should only be used with `-git` (or similar) packages; using a versioned distfile is preferred.
+- `go_build_tags`: An optional, space-separated list of build tags to pass to Go.

 <a id="pkgs_haskell"></a>
 ### Haskell packages